 In relation to water supply and usage, and wastewater disposal, the EIS should discuss anticipated flows of water to and from the proposal area.
 Where dams, weirs or ponds are proposed, the EIS should investigate the effects of predictable climatic extremes (storm events, floods and droughts) on: the capacity of the dams to retain contaminants; the structural integrity of the containing walls; and the quality of water contained, and flows and quality of water discharged.
-The design of all water storage facilities should follow the technical guidelines on site water management.
+The design of all water storage facilities should follow the Site water management technical guidelines for environmental management of exploration and mining in Queensland (DME 1995) or such current policy or guideline that supersedes the DME guideline.